iroystone4/Roy-B.-Stone-II/README.md

  # Hi, I'm Roy, an IT Professional

 Information Technology Projects:

-osTicket: Prerequisites and Installation
-osTicket: Post- Installation Configuration
-osTicket: Ticket Lifecycle Examples